 Women ALD carriers have a 50 percent risk of passing the defective gene on to their children.
 If this happens and the child is a girl, she will be a carrier like her mother, and if it is a boy, he will have ALD.

-Men with ALD can only pass their X chromosome to their daughters who then have a 50 percent chance of being carriers and 50 percent chance of developing the disease if the mother was an ALD carrier.
+Men only pass their X chromosome to their daughters who then have a 50 percent chance of being carriers and 50 percent chance of developing the disease if the mother was an ALD carrier.

 For people with a known family history of ALD, genetic testing can help identify carriers and affected children before the development of any symptoms.